ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with route data to predict the success of expeditions based on route difficulty.
 We'll also optimize the flow by changing the **materialization type** of one of the components to a **View**.

+We'll be learning about the following concepts:
+  1. How to change the materialization type in a SQL query

-To start open the `flows/route_difficulty_success_prediction` folder in the File Explorer on the left.
+To start, open the `flows/4-route_difficulty_success_prediction` folder in the File Explorer on the left.

 - **Data Sources**:
     - `data/expeditions_outcomes.csv`
     - `data/expeditions.csv`
     - `data/routes.csv`
 - **Components**:
+  - Read Components:
     - `expeditions_outcomes.yaml`
     - `expeditions.yaml`
     - `routes.yaml`
+  - Transforms:
     - `route_difficulty_success_prediction_transform.sql.jinja`

 ### 2. Flow Walkthrough
 - **Read Components**

+  In this flow we're reading data from 3 different tables.
+Let's take a look at each of the components for these tables:

   - Open `components/expeditions_outcomes.yaml`.
   - Open `components/expeditions.yaml`.
   - Open `components/routes.yaml`.

   These components read data from our local files.
 We define the connection type as `local_files` and the path to the files in the data folder.
 We also define the parser as a CSV parser that expects a header row for each CSV file.

 - **Data Transformation**
     - Open `components/route_difficulty_success_prediction_transform.sql.jinja`.